Techgrounds-Cloud-9/cloud-9-Ephraim52/03_Project/PRO-01/Project v1.0 log.md

 ## Challenges
 Figuring out in which part I for example missed 2 positional arguments for variables.
+Had 25 Runtime errors about the cidr block 10.10.10.0/24.

 ## Solutions
 I changed the variables to be in the first vpc variable in app.py, so I could link the kms keys to the servers that needed encryption.
+So the issue was that I divided the cidr block in the wrong way when I added the private subnet.
+For fixing this I gave the bigger block to the public subnet and the smaller block to the private subnet so that they each have their respective cidr range.

 ## Learnings
 These parameters can only be set in the same variable and not recreated into a variable of the same kind, what I tried by using the stack twice for seperate parameters of different stacks.
+Always make sure that the cidr is set correctly if you add another subnet.